 3. System: This log records events related to programs installed on your system.

 All this information can prove useful when troubleshooting an issue and determining it's cause, for instance, if you have a device that is missing, but you haven't received any location data, we may ask you to open event viewer and provide us with a log file to further troubleshoot any issues.

 For this, you will need to follow these steps:

 2. Double click HiddenAppServiceLog

-3. Select the events from 30 minutes prior by pressing and holding the Shift key and clicking to select, then click Action and save selected events as.
+5. Navigate back to Event Viewer then select the events, select the events for that 30 minutes period by pressing and holding the Shift key and clicking to select, then click Action and save selected events as.